-The Group is exposed to market risks, including interest rates due to timing differences of asset and liability cash flows and basis differences between valuation rates, different currencies, credit spreads, and, indirectly, equity markets through revenues that depend on the value of investments covering unit-linked policies and positions held to facilitate policyholder transactions.
+The Group is exposed to market risks, including interest rates due to timing differences of asset and liability cash flows and basis differences between valuation rates, different currencies, credit spreads, and, indirectly, equity markets through revenues that depend on the value of investments covering unitlinked policies and positions held to facilitate policyholder transactions.
 These risks coming from the separate subsidiaries are identified and assessed as part of the ALM process, in which all balance sheet values are mapped to their relevant market drivers.
-The exposures to market risks have been stable over the course of the reporting period.
+The exposures to market risks have remained relatively stable during the period, although the SCR appears reduced at year-end 2018 primarily as a result of the countercyclical nature of the standard formula equity shock, which results in a decrease in capital requirements to reflect the poor performance of equity markets during the fourth quarter of 2018.